 1. Big Dog Ranch Rescue Florida

 The leading no-kill dog rescue in Florida, Big Dog Ranch Rescue, is a nonprofit organization that believes that every hound deserves a happy life.
-It is committed to helping neglected, abandoned, and mistreated dogs by providing the best environment for the dogs for rehabilitation.
+Volunteers are committed to helping neglected, abandoned, and mistreated dogs by providing the best environment for the dogs for rehabilitation.

 Big Dog Ranch Rescue is staffed by a team of dedicated dog-lovers and invests in world-class facilities where dogs can socialize, exercise, and play.
 You can adopt a dog from this organization by filling out an interest form and waiting for approval.